mmondics/kubernetes-cobol/README.md

 ### 2. Create your project

-Next create a `project` in Red Hat OpenShift to store your container images.
+Next create a new `project` in Red Hat OpenShift.
 Log into OpenShift via the CLI, then run the following commands.

 **NOTE**: `<BRACKETS>` denote a variable that you should edit for your environment.
 Wherever you see text in `<BRACKETS>`, replace the text within the brackets and remove the brackets themselves e.g. `<OPENSHIFT_PROJECT>` will become something like `cobol-project`.